jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.TaskExtensions.Run_TResult_(thisSystem.Threading.Tasks.Task_TResult_).md

 ### Remarks
 While this returns the original task, it doesn't guarantee it's awaitable.
 Only call
 this method if you've got 100% control over the lifecycle of the task.
 Otherwise call
-[TryRun(this Task, Exception)](Jcd.Tasks.TaskExtensions.TryRun(thisSystem.Threading.Tasks.Task,System.Exception).md 'Jcd.Tasks.TaskExtensions.TryRun(this System.Threading.Tasks.Task, System.Exception)') instead and inspect the results before calling await.
+[TryStart(this Task, Exception)](Jcd.Tasks.TaskExtensions.TryStart(thisSystem.Threading.Tasks.Task,System.Exception).md 'Jcd.Tasks.TaskExtensions.TryStart(this System.Threading.Tasks.Task, System.Exception)') instead and inspect the results before calling await.